A Survival Guide for the Era of Fake News

 Critical thinkers ask, “What is the evidence?”
 Evidence must be comprehensive, sufficient, and honest.
 It should be compared to known theories, laws, axioms, principles, definitions, and models.
 The critical thinker should test it against his or her own information, data, facts, observations, and experiences, along with those of people they trust.
 Critical thinking can also rely on common sense which is the experiential knowledge that is shared by most people.

 Critical thinkers use logic.
 They ask, “Are all the premises true?”
 A premise is a proposition upon which an argument is based.
 They are the reasons from which a conclusion is drawn.
-When someone presents you with an argument, make sure they aren’t baffling you with logical fallacies (look up the most common logical fallacies to arm yourself against their use - you’ll be surprised by how often they come up).
+When someone presents you with an argument, make sure they aren’t baffling you with logical fallacies (you can see the most common logical fallacies here, so you can arm yourself against their use - you’ll be surprised by how often they come up).

 To be a critical thinker, you must question the purpose, the goals, and the objectives of the source of the information.
 For example you might ask, “Who funded the research or study?” or “Who stands to gain from this?”